Signal Iduna Park

 Signal Iduna Park: A football cathedral in Dortmund, where history and passion collide, creating unforgettable experiences for fans worldwide.

-Signal Iduna Park - The Heartbeat of Dortmund
+Signal Iduna Park – The Yellow Fortress at the Heart of the Ruhr

 City